Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 ## Examples

 In these examples the `SonyTV` is the UniqueID of the `tvoverlaydisplay` thing.
-Because the duration is not specified in the shorter versions, you can change the length of the time the message is displayed for by using the `remote` app on your phone, by starting the app on the TV, or by using the channel called `notificationDuration`.
+Because the duration is not specified in the shorter versions, you can change the length of the time the message is displayed for by using the `remote` app on your phone, or by starting the app on the TV, or by using the channel called `notificationDuration`.
 The same thing can be done with the full methods if you use `null` and provide no value, the app will resort to using the default values for any provided with `null`.

 getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendVideo(123, "Backyard", "Movement Detected","rtsp://admin:password@192.168.4.6:554/Streaming/Channels/102?transportmode=unicast&profile=Profile_1")

-getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendText(123, null, "Frank arrived home")
+getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendText(124, null, "Frank arrived home")

-getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendImage(123, "Temperatures", "Graph of all rooms","http://openhab:8080/graph.jpg")
+getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendImage(125, "Temperatures", "Graph of all rooms","http://openhab:8080/graph.jpg")

+An even simpler method is also available using the `sendNotification` channel if you link it to a String item.

+sendCommand(TvOverlay_Send_Notification, "Put your message here")